wq/wq/docs/app/app.js.md

 ## Overview

 wq/app.js is the highest-level wq.app module, and brings together a number of lower-level modules and wq conventions into an integrated API.
 As a primarily configuration-driven module, wq/app.js is relatively easy to use, but enforces a number of constraints on the design of your project.
 In particular, it works best with [wq.db.rest] or a compatible REST service.
 Depending on your project needs, it may be better to forego wq/app.js and directly utilize the underlying APIs in [wq/store.js] and [wq/pages.js].
-The documentation for these modules is also useful as a background to this module.
+The documentation for those modules is also useful as a background to this module.

 The specific concepts leveraged by wq/app.js include: